richardMattsson/richardMattsson/README.md

 - 💞️ I’m looking to collaborate on anything that comes up.
 - 📫 How to reach me mattsson.richard@gmail.com
 - 😄 Pronouns: he
+- ✨ Fun fact: Im a sports lover and specially like to watch when the Swedens national soccer or hockey team plays :)

 <!---
 richardMattsson/richardMattsson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.